 What does the future hold?

 SATA SSDs will still technically have their place as higher capacity flash storage for the foreseeable future.
-However, if speed isn’t a priority, any HDD will continue to be a cost-effective alternative with their low cost-per-gigabyte.
-There are many new technologies hitting the market for SSD storage, including M.2 PCIe SSDs, which offer vastly increased performance and are widely cited to be the new standard for the consumer laptop market in 2017 and beyond.
+However, if speed isn’t a priority, any HDD will continue to be a cost-effective alternative with its low cost per gigabyte.
+Many new technologies are hitting the market for SSD storage, including M.2 PCIe SSDs, which offer vastly increased performance and are widely cited to be the new standard for the consumer laptop market in 2017 and beyond.
 In addition, NVMe is slowly replacing SAS SSDs for enterprise-grade/performance-based IT as datacentres look to enhance user experience.

 NVMe (Non-Volatile Memory Express) is an open logical device interface specification for accessing non-volatile storage media attached via a PCIe bus.
 NVMe is a fairly new protocol for accessing high-speed storage media that brings many advantages compared to legacy protocols.
 But why is it important for data-driven businesses?

-As businesses contend with the perpetual growth of data, they need to rethink how data is captured, preserved, accessed and transformed.
-Performance, economics and endurance of data at scale is paramount.
-NVMe is having a great impact on businesses and what they can do with data, perfect for datacentres and data hungry applications.
+As businesses contend with the perpetual growth of data, they need to rethink how data is captured, preserved, accessed, and transformed.
+Performance, economics, and endurance of data at scale are paramount.
+NVMe is having a great impact on businesses and what they can do with data, perfect for data centres and data-hungry applications.